Lab: Vulnerability Scanning

 Note: Press the “enter” key to see a status of the NMAP scan.

-You can get further information still by using the advanced flag (“-A”), which is a kitchen-sink of sorts.
+You can get further information still by using the aggressive flag (“-A”), which is a kitchen-sink of sorts.

 nmap -O <IP.addr.of.metasploitable2>